buzinas/tslint-eslint-rules/README.md

     ```json
     "ident": "tabs"
     ```

-    Note: When using TSLint `ident` rule, it will enforce the consistent use of the chosen identation.
+  * Note: When using TSLint `ident` rule, it will enforce the consistent use of the chosen indentation.
 The ESLint rule allows an option for Smart Tabs, but there are some open issues, and we're not going to support this.

 * [no-multiple-empty-lines](http://eslint.org/docs/rules/no-multiple-empty-lines) => no-multiple-empty-lines (tslint-eslint-rules) [TODO]()
   * Description: disallow multiple empty lines